levoai/docs/docs/api-observability/install-guide/install-sensor/install-sensor.md

 ---

-## Teaser
+## Quickstart

-If you want a quick glimpse of Levo's API Observability without a full installation, check out the [Teaser page](/api-observability/quickstart/quickstart.md).
+If you want a quick glimpse of Levo's API Observability without a full installation, check out the [Quickstart page](/api-observability/quickstart/quickstart.md).